 Details on the 2017 United States Exchange

-The Village of South Barrington, Illinois (part of metropolitan Chicago) and with Village Administrator (chief executive) Robert (Bob) Palmer.
+The other US exchange is at the Village of South Barrington, Illinois (part of metropolitan Chicago) and with Village Administrator (chief executive) Robert (Bob) Palmer.
 The Village of South Barrington is ranked the 4 th best community to live in in Illinois and is a ‘high income/high end’ community.
 Population is 4,565 (Metro population: 9.9 million) and gross expenditure is $US6.8 million p.a.